Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 If users use `.inp` input files:

-*PyExoCross* can calculate partition functions, cooling functions, oscillator strengths, LTE and non-LTE stick spectra and cross sections directly for data from the HITRAN format databases.
-Specific heats and lifetimes still require HITRAN data to be converted to the ExoMol format first and then treated as ExoMol data in *PyExoCross*.
+*PyExoCross* can calculate partition functions, specific heats, cooling functions, oscillator strengths, LTE and non-LTE stick spectra and cross sections directly for data from the HITRAN format databases.
+Lifetimes still require HITRAN data to be converted to the ExoMol format first and then treated as ExoMol data in *PyExoCross*.

 If users use Python package: